WHO NMSA Guest Teacher Frankie Thomas and NMSA students

 about the fellowship

-The McIntyre Foundation sponsors a recent Iowa Writer’s Workshop graduate in guest teaching in the Creative Writing program at the New Mexico School for the Arts.
+The McIntyre Foundation sponsors a recent Iowa Writer’s Workshop graduate in guest teaching in the Creative Writing and Literature program at the New Mexico School for the Arts.
+In its inaugural year, the NMSA Creative Writing and Literature program works with students from all walks of life with diverse abilities and backgrounds to prepare those students for college-level writing or entry-level employment in writing.
 WISC is proud to partner in hosting Frankie Thomas.

 Frankie Thomas is a writer born and raised in New York City.
 She holds an MFA in fiction from the Iowa Writers’ Workshop, where she was a recipient of the Iowa Arts Fellowship.
 As a fiction author, essayist, and literary critic, she writes about LGBT identity, children’s literature, 1990s pop culture, and queer aesthetics.